Top 10 Vitamins for Energy and Tiredness

 Recommended Dosage

 The standard daily requirement is 2.4 mcg for adults.
 However, for people who are deficient or have absorption problems, doctors often recommend much higher doses (1,000 to 2,000 mcg daily).
+Using high doses in these cases can help improve energy levels and reduce fatigue, especially when addressing deficiencies.
 Sublingual (under-the-tongue) forms and methylcobalamin are considered highly bioavailable.

 3. Vitamin B6 (Pyridoxine)

 Vitamin B6 is the link between your energy system and your brain.
 It is essential for making several important brain chemicals, including dopamine and serotonin.
-These chemicals control your mood, motivation, and ability to concentrate.
+These chemicals control your mood, motivation, and ability to concentrate, and B6 also plays a key role in supporting mental performance.

 B6 also helps convert stored sugar (glycogen) into glucose for quick energy.
 And it helps make hemoglobin, the protein in red blood cells that carries oxygen.